BirdeeHub/nixCats-nvim/README.md

 Or `nix run github:BirdeeHub/nixCats-nvim` to open it directly and type [:h nixCats](./nix/nixCatsHelp) without hitting enter to see the help options in the auto-complete.

-This is because there is (reasonable) syntax highlighting for the code examples in the help when viewed within nvim.
+This is because the vimdoc links in the help currently only work when viewed within nvim.

 > An important note: if you add a file,
 > nix will not package it unless you add it